-With around 140 members across the province, approximately 100 vehicles take part in the annual event, all made between 1924 and 1990.
+With around 140 members across the province, around 100 vehicles annually take part in the historic event, all made from 1924 to 1990.

-Participants are encouraged to dress up in costume which reflects the period in which their vehicle was built.
+Participants are encouraged to dress up in costume which reflects the period in which their vehicle was made.

-The cavalcade will assemble from 8.30am at Belfast Zoo, setting off at 10.30am to travel through Glengormley, Templepatrick, Antrim and Ballymena, before stopping for lunch at the Tullyglass Hotel.
-The final leg will see a run through Ballymoney, Coleraine and Portstewart before finishing at the Royal Court Hotel, Portrush.
+The cavalcade will assemble from 8.30am at Belfast Zoo, setting off at 10.30am to travel through Glengormley, Templepatrick, Antrim and Ballymena, stopping for lunch at the Tullyglass Hotel before completing the run through Ballymoney, Coleraine and Portstewart to finish at the Royal Court Hotel, Portrush.